michalantolik/WiredBrainCoffee.EmployeeManager/README.md

 6. 2.
 Login using credentials given in step #5 👉 it should work this time

 ## Apply database migrations to Azure SQL Database
+1. Open Azure portal 👉 Open "WiredBrainCoffeeEmployeeManager-SQLDB" 👉 See connection strings
+2. Copy "ADO.NET (SQL authentication)" connection string
-1. Open appsettings.json
+3. Open appsettings.json
-2. Copy/paste line with EmployeeManagerDbContext connection string (have two same lines)
+4. Copy/paste line with EmployeeManagerDbContext connection string (have two same lines)
-3. Comment out one of them.
+5. Comment out one of them.
-4. Change the seconde one: paste connection string to Azure SQL DB as copied in step #7
+6. Change the seconde one: paste connection string to Azure SQL DB as copied in step #2
+7. Replace {your_password} in connection string with the actual password.
-5. Open Package Manager Console 👉  Update-Database
+8. Open Package Manager Console 👉  Update-Database
+9. Open Azure portal 👉 Open "WiredBrainCoffeeEmployeeManager-SQLDB" 👉 Query editor (preview)
+10. Login using your sql server credentials 👉 Tables 👉 Department and Employee tables should be there (migation was applied)